The Variety of Integrable Killing Tensors on the 3-Sphere: St ackel systems

 A Young tableau consisting of a single row denotes the sum of all permutations of the indices in this row.
 For example, using cycle notation,

-This is an element in the group algebra of the group of permutations of the indices $a_2$, $c_1$ and $c_2$ (or any superset).
+This is an element in the group algebra of the group of permutations of the indices~$a_2$,~$c_1$ and~$c_2$ (or any superset).
 In the same way a Young tableau consisting of a single column denotes the signed sum of all permutations of the indices in this column, the sign being the sign of the permutation.
 For example,

-We call these \dfn{row symmetrisers} respectively \dfn{column antisymmetrisers}.
-The reason we define them without the usual normalisation factors is that then all numerical constants appear explicitly in our computations (although irrelevant for our concerns).
+We call these {\it row symmetrisers} respectively {\it column antisymmetrisers}.
+The reason we def\/ine them without the usual normalisation factors is that then all numerical constants appear expli\-cit\-ly in our computations (although irrelevant for our concerns).

 The group multiplication extends linearly to a natural product in the group algebra.
-A general Young tableau is then simply the product of all column antisymmetrisers and all row symmetrisers of the tableau.
+A~general Young tableau is then simply the product of all column antisymmetrisers and all row symmet\-ri\-sers of the tableau.
 We will only deal with Young tableaux having a ``hook shape'', such as the following:

 The inversion of group elements extends linearly to an involution of the group algebra.
-If we consider elements in the group algebra as linear operators on the group algebra itself, this involution is the adjoint with respect to the natural inner product on the group algebra, given by defining the group elements to be an orthonormal basis.
+If we consider elements in the group algebra as linear operators on the group algebra itself, this involution is the adjoint with respect to the natural inner product on the group algebra, given by def\/ining the group elements to be an orthonormal basis.
 Since this operation leaves symmetrisers and antisymmetrisers invariant, it simply exchanges the order of symmetrisers and antisymmetrisers in a Young tableau.
-The adjoint of \eqref{eq:hook} for example is
+The adjoint of~\eqref{eq:hook} for example is

-Properly scaled, Young tableaux define projectors onto irreducible $S_d$-representations.
+Properly scaled, Young tableaux def\/ine projectors onto irreducible $S_d$-representations.
 We are now able to state a lemma which expresses the decomposition

-given by the Littlewood-Richardson rule, in terms of Young projectors.
-Its proof can be found in \cite{Schoebel}. \begin{lemma} In the group algebra of the permutation group of the indices $a_1$, $a_2$, $c_1$, $c_2$, $b_1$ and $d_2$ the following identity holds:
+given by the Littlewood--Richardson rule, in terms of Young projectors.
+Its proof can be found in \cite{Schoebel}. \begin{Lemma} In the group algebra of the permutation group of the indices $a_1$, $a_2$, $c_1$, $c_2$, $b_1$ and~$d_2$ the following identity holds: